-On June 9, 2009, the Authority issued its Gross Revenue Transit Bonds, Series 2009, in the original aggregate principal amount of \$297,675,000 (the "Series 2009 Bonds") under the Resolution.
-The Series 2009 Bonds and the Series 2016A Bonds, when issued, will be on a parity under the Resolution and together with any other bonds hereafter issued under the Resolution, are referred to herein as the "Bonds."
-For more information on the Series 2009 Bonds, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Outstanding Debt" herein.
+On June 9, 2009, the Authority issued \$242,675,000 Gross Revenue Transit Bonds, Series 2009A (Tax-Exempt) (the "Series 2009A Bonds") and \$55,000,000 Gross Revenue Transit Bonds, Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2009B Bonds," and together with the Series 2009A Bonds, the "Series 2009 Bonds") under the Resolution.
+The Series 2009B Bonds will remain outstanding following the issuance of the Series 2017A Bonds and are sometimes referred to herein as the "Non-Refunded Series 2009 Bonds."
+On June 8, 2016, the Authority issued its Gross Revenue Transit Bonds, Series 2016A, in the original aggregate principal amount of \$220,000,000 (the "Series 2016A Bonds") under the Resolution.
+The Non-Refunded Series 2009 Bonds, the Series 2016A Bonds, and the Series 2017A Bonds, when issued, will be on a parity under the Resolution and together with any other bonds hereafter issued under the Resolution, are referred to herein as the "Bonds."
+For more information on the Non-Refunded Series 2009 Bonds and the Series 2016A Bonds, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Outstanding Debt" herein.

-The Series 2016A Bonds are special obligations of the Authority payable solely from the Trust Estate pledged by the Resolution.
-The Series 2016A Bonds do not constitute a debt or legal obligation of and do not create a lien upon the revenues of the Participating Jurisdictions or of the United States of America.
-The full faith and credit of the United States of America and the Participating Jurisdictions are not pledged to the payment of the Series 2016A Bonds, and none of the foregoing are liable thereon.
+The Series 2017A Bonds are special obligations of the Authority payable solely from the Trust Estate pledged by the Resolution.
+The Series 2017A Bonds do not constitute a debt or legal obligation of and do not create a lien upon the revenues of the Participating Jurisdictions or of the United States of America.
+The full faith and credit of the United States of America and the Participating Jurisdictions are not pledged to the payment of the Series 2017A Bonds, and none of the foregoing are liable thereon.
 The Authority has no taxing power.

-Brief descriptions of and references to the Authority, the Series 2016A Bonds, the Compact, the Resolution, the Transit System, and applicable legislation are included in this Official Statement.
+Brief descriptions of and references to the Authority, the Series 2017A Bonds, the Compact, the Resolution, the Transit System, and applicable legislation are included in this Official Statement.
 Such descriptions are made subject to the provisions of such documents and laws and do not purport to be comprehensive or definitive.
 All references thereto are qualified in their entirety by reference to such documents and laws, copies of which are available for inspection at the principal office of the Authority at 600 Fifth Street, N.W., Washington, D.C.
 20001.

-This Official Statement contains information relating principally to the organization, operation, and economic resources of the Authority, and includes certain financial and other information supplementing the most recent basic financial statements of the Authority, which can be found in the Authority's Comprehensive Annual Financial Report ("CAFR") for Fiscal Year 2015.
-The following portion of the CAFR for Fiscal Year 2015 is incorporated herein by reference: the information under the heading "Financial Section," from pages 19-55, inclusive (collectively, the "FY 2015 Audited Financial Statements").
-The Authority's CAFR for Fiscal Year 2015 and the FY 2015 Audited Financial Statements can be found at http://www.wmata.com/about\metro/docs/CAFR%2012.29.15.pdf.
+This Official Statement contains information relating principally to the organization, operation, and economic resources of the Authority, and includes certain financial and other information supplementing the most recent basic financial statements of the Authority, which can be found in the Authority's Comprehensive Annual Financial Report ("CAFR") for Fiscal Year 2016.
+The following portion of the CAFR for Fiscal Year 2016 is incorporated herein by reference: the information under the heading "Financial Section," from pages 3-87, inclusive (collectively, the "Fiscal Year 2016 Audited Financial Statements").
+The Authority's CAFR for Fiscal Year 2016 and the Fiscal Year 2016 Audited Financial Statements can be found at https://wmata.com/about/records/public_docs/upload/CAFR-Final-12-15-16.pdf.
+Unless expressly stated otherwise herein, no other information is incorporated by reference in this Official Statement.
+Persons considering a purchase of the Series 2017A Bonds should rely only on information contained in this Official Statement or expressly incorporated by reference herein.